knod/playback/README.md

 **`.current()`**

 Will get the instance to transmit the current non-skipped fragment.
-Sets off the 'jumpBegin', 'jumpEnd', and loop events.
+Sets off the 'onceBegin', 'onceFinish', and loop events.

 **`.nextWord(), .nextSentence(), .prevWord(), .prevSentence()`**

 What they sound like.
-They set off the 'jumpBegin', 'jumpEnd', and loop events.
+They set off the 'onceBegin', 'onceFinish', and loop events.

 **`.jumpWords( int )`**

 Takes a positive or negative int and uses it to move forward or back by word relative to the current position.
 If you're in the middle of a word, `.jumpWords(-1)` will go to the beginning of the word.
-It fires the 'jumpBegin', 'jumpFinish', and loop events.
+It fires the 'onceBegin', 'onceFinish', and loop events.

 **`.jumpSentences( int )`**

 Takes a positive or negative int and uses it to move forward or back by sentence relative to the current position.
 If you're in the middle of a sentence, `.jumpSentences(-1)` will go to the beginning of the sentence.
-It fires the 'jumpBegin', 'jumpFinish', and loop events.
+It fires the 'onceBegin', 'onceFinish', and loop events.

 **`.jumpTo( int )`**

 Takes a positive or negative int, though a negative int doesn't do much.
 Moves to an absolute position the the text.
 See 'Absolute' navigation in the description for `.once()`.
-It fires the 'jumpBegin', 'jumpFinish', and loop events.
+It fires the 'onceBegin', 'onceFinish', and loop events.